mongodb/docs/source/includes/list-mongodb-org-packages.rst

 reference for documentation of settings available in the configuration file.

-As of version |release|, there are no init scripts for :program:`mongos`.
-The :program:`mongos` process is used only in :doc:`sharding </core/sharding>`.
-You can use the ``mongod`` init script to derive your own :program:`mongos` init script for use in such environments.
-See the :program:`mongos` reference for configuration details.
+As of version |release|, there are no init scripts for :binary:`~bin.mongos`.
+The :binary:`~bin.mongos` process is used only in :doc:`sharding </core/sharding>`.
+You can use the ``mongod`` init script to derive your own :binary:`~bin.mongos` init script for use in such environments.
+See the :binary:`~bin.mongos` reference for configuration details.